Skip to main content

 Velocity metrics refer to all the essential elements contributing to speed-to-market.

-- Test Time: The time duration it takes for a build package to pass through the entire testing phase.
-The testing phase basically includes unit testing, functional testing, performance testing, and security testing.
-This approach betters the testing speed and shift testing towards the left in the software development lifecycle.
+• Test Time: It takes a build package to pass through the entire testing phase, which includes unit testing, functional testing, performance testing, and security testing.
+This approach improves testing speed and shifts testing to the left in the software development lifecycle.

-- Code Change Volume: The number of new user stories or code changes deployed per build.
+• Code Change Volume: The number of new user stories or code changes deployed per build.
 This helps measure the value of deployment to the end-users.

-- Commit Frequency: The number of commits per build.
+• Commit Frequency: The number of commits per build.
 This reveals how frequently developers are pushing the code to the source base.

 DevOps success is not entirely about focusing on production speed.
 One needs to take heed of quality as well.
 Releasing changes biweekly is pointless if the code quality is terrible.
 Instead, try to shift QA checks early into development and ensure the package is checking all the boxes.